HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - window:
   - getters and setters: 🖐️ used
   - __proto__: 👂 heard
-  - prototype:
+  - prototype:🖐️ used
-  - equality operators:
+  - equality operators:🖐️ used
-  - logical operators:
+  - logical operators:🖐️ used
-  - bitwise operators:
+  - bitwise operators:🖐️ used
-  - ternary operator:
+  - ternary operator:🖐️ used
-  - void:
+  - void:🖐️ used
   - yield:
-  - await:
+  - await:🖐️ used
   - template literal: 👂 heard
   - strict mode: 🖐️ used
   - delete:
-  - in:
+  - in: 🖐️ used
   - super:
   - Symbol:
   - Reflect: